ansible/ansible/docs/docsite/rst/plugins/strategy.rst

 Enabling Strategy Plugins
 +++++++++++++++++++++++++

-Those shipped with Ansible are all enabled by default, you can enable a custom strategy by putting it in one of the lookup directory sources configured in :doc:`ansible.cfg <../config>`.
+Strategy plugins shipped with Ansible are enabled by default.
+You can enable a custom strategy plugin by putting it in one of the lookup directory sources configured in :doc:`ansible.cfg <../config>`.